ZupIT/beagle-docs/Settings/content/en/docs/Resources/Components/Composed Component.md

 ---
-title: Composedcomponent
+title: Composed component
 weight: 91
-description: ComposedComponent description and use
+description: Composed Component description and use
 ---

 ---

 #### Availability: Beagle1.0+

 `ComposedComponent` helps with organization,  maintenance and code reuse.
+It doesn't have its own functionality, it is a backend exclusive.

 ```kotlin
 class MyScreenComponent : ComposeComponent {